 Gorilla, Chimpanzee & Wildlife Safari in Uganda

 This seven-day safari takes you through three of Uganda’s most spectacular national parks.
 From the chimpanzee-rich jungles of Kibale to the plains of Queen Elizabeth, and the mountain slopes of Bwindi – home to the endangered gorillas – you’ll witness a stunning range of landscapes and animals.
-Every day brings a new perspective of Uganda’s wild heart.
+Every day brings a new perspective on Uganda’s wild heart.

 Track wild chimpanzees deep in Kibale Forest